robmoore/zoomcamp-capstone-project/README.md

 The project uses this data to produce a model and implements a service to produce predictions of the sale price of a house based on the features provided in the request itself.

-The following files are
+Some files of interest:

-- [notebook.ipynb](notebook.ipynb) The Jupyter notebook used to perform EDA.
+- [notebook.ipynb](notebook.ipynb): The Jupyter notebook used to perform EDA.
 Also, captures work to select and tune the estimator used to create the model.
-- [train.py](train.py) Produces the model binary used by the service to perform predictions
+- [train.py](train.py): Produces the model binary used by the service to perform predictions
-- [predict.py](predict.py) Implementation of the prediction service using [Flask](https://flask.palletsprojects.com/)
+- [predict.py](predict.py): Implementation of the prediction service using [Flask](https://flask.palletsprojects.com/)
-- [predict_client.py](predict_client.py) An example client used to request predictions
+- [predict_client.py](predict_client.py): An example client used to request predictions
-- [Pipfile](Pipfile) Defines the project dependencies
+- [Pipfile](Pipfile): Defines the project dependencies
-- [Procfile](Procfile) Used by [Heroku](https://heroku.com) to run the prediction service
+- [Procfile](Procfile): Used by [Heroku](https://heroku.com) to run the prediction service

 ## Getting started